 - Lee’s Candy Kitchen – I was completely overwhelmed with the selection here – not surprisingly, since they claim to offer more than 1,000 types of candy.
 I ended up with a few gifts for my family and salted dark chocolate caramels for myself.

-- BootLegger’s Footwear Center – BootLegger’s has several stores in NH and MA, but this is the first one I’ve been to.
+- BootLegger’s Footwear Center – BootLegger’s has several stores in New Hampshire and Massachusetts, but this is the first one I’ve been to.
 I’d been looking for a pair of trail runners for months, and finally found ones here that fit and were on sale!